-Born and raised in Winnipeg, Professor Brandon Trask worked for the Government of Manitoba as a research and policy analyst in the Office of Canada-US and International Relations while he was an undergraduate student in the University of Manitoba’s Global Political Economy Program.
+Professor Trask is originally from Winnipeg.
+He worked for the Government of Manitoba as a research and policy analyst in the Office of Canada-US and International Relations while he was an undergraduate student in the University of Manitoba’s Global Political Economy Program.
 After two years of undergraduate studies, Professor Trask was admitted to Robson Hall in 2009.
 He graduated with his Juris Doctor (JD) in 2012, after gaining litigation experience through his time as a volunteer with the University Law Centre and through his work as a summer student with Thompson Dorfman Sweatman LLP.

 Professor Trask then completed his Master of Laws (LLM) at the University of Toronto during 2012-13 under the supervision of Professor Michael Trebilcock, specializing in the area of law and economics.
-Professor Trask later returned to the University of Toronto to begin his Doctor of Juridical Science (SJD) studies under the supervision of Professor Trebilcock, Professor Andrew Green, and Professor Don Dewees.
+He later returned to the University of Toronto to begin his Doctor of Juridical Science (SJD) studies.

-After articling with the Newfoundland and Labrador Public Prosecutions Division and receiving his first call to the Bar in 2014, Professor Trask worked as a Crown Attorney in Newfoundland and Labrador and later in Nova Scotia, most recently with the Appeals and Special Prosecutions Section based in Halifax.
-While in practice as a Crown Attorney, Professor Trask was involved with hundreds of cases across two levels of court in Newfoundland and Labrador and three levels of court in Nova Scotia.
+After articling with the Newfoundland and Labrador Public Prosecutions Division and receiving his first call to the Bar in 2014, Professor Trask worked as a Crown prosecutor in Newfoundland and Labrador and later in Nova Scotia, most recently with the Appeals and Special Prosecutions Section of the Nova Scotia Public Prosecution Service.
+While in practice as a Crown prosecutor, Professor Trask was involved with hundreds of cases across two levels of court in Newfoundland and Labrador and three levels of court in Nova Scotia.
 He also regularly appeared on behalf of the Crown at the Criminal Code Review Board in Nova Scotia.

 - Criminal Law and Evidence